confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/scalar-functions.md

 !!! note
-    EXTRACTJSONFIELD is useful for extracting data from JSON where either the schema of the JSON data is not static, or where the JSON data is embedded in a row encoded using a different format, For example a JSON field within an Avro encoded message.
+    EXTRACTJSONFIELD is useful for extracting data from JSON where either the schema of the JSON data is not static, or where the JSON data is embedded in a row encoded using a different format, for example, a JSON field within an Avro-encoded message.

     Where the whole row is encoded as JSON of a known schema or structure, use the `JSON` format and define the structure as the source's columns.
 For example, a stream of JSON objects similar to the example above could be defined using something similar to